NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 Dealing with clouds
 -------------------

-Clouds can result in unreasonably large search ranges and a long run-time.
-A solution can be to mapproject the images (:numref:`mapproj-example`), and tighten the computed search range via ``--corr-search-limit`` (:numref:`stereodefault`), which, for mapprojected images could be set to something like ``-50 -50 50 50``.
-This would enforce that left and right mapprojected images have their matching pixels at a distance of at most 50 from each other, horizontally and vertically.
+Clouds can result in unreasonably large disparity search ranges and a long run-time.
+A solution can be to mapproject the images (:numref:`mapproj-example`), and tighten the computed search range via ``--max-disp-spread`` (:numref:`stereodefault`).

+If a run failed because of a large disparity search range, the low-resolution disparity ``D_sub.tif`` (:numref:`outputfiles`) should be deleted, parameters adjusted, and ``parallel_stereo`` should be re-run with the option ``--resume-at-corr``.

+Running just ``stereo_corr`` with the same arguments as ``parallel_stereo`` (except those specific to this tool, used for tiling and number of processes, etc.), while adding the option ``--compute-low-res-disparity-only``, can be used to examine how ``D_sub.tif`` is created and what the various search ranges are (before and after filtering, etc.), which will later affect the runtime of correlation.

 The ``local_epipolar`` alignment can handle clouds reasonably well.
 This mode will print the min and max disparities to be searched in the terminal (and to log files).
-If desired to tighten those, use, as earlier, the option ``--corr-search-limit``.
+If desired to tighten those, use, as earlier, the option ``--max-disp-spread``.

+See also :numref:`longrun` which offers further suggestions for how to deal with long run-times.

 .. _wvcorrect-example: